Carglglz/jupyter_upydevice_kernel/README.rst

     %websocketconnect [websocketurl] [-kbi] [--password PASSWORD]
       connects to the WebREPL over wifi (WebREPL daemon must be running) websocketurl defaults to 192.168.4.1 (uri -> ws://192.168.4.1:8266)

+    %bleconnect [bleaddress]
+    connects to the BleREPL over Bluetooth Low Energy(BleREPL must be running)

     %meminfo
       Shows RAM size/used/free/use% info